Peace of Mind

-If you are a licensed vocational nurse and have been recently accused of diverting medication, there are only 2 scenarios: 1.) you did it, 2.) you didn’t.
-I have seen a great deal of both and neither of the scenarios are so great for the LVN.
-REPORTED TO THE BVNPT If you have been accused …Read More
+If you are a nurse practitioner and have been recently accused of diverting medication, there are only 2 scenarios: 1.) you did it 2.) you didn’t.
+I have seen a great deal of both and neither of the scenarios is so great for the NP.
+REPORTED TO THE BRN If you have been accused …Read More

 Q. I am a Nurse Practitioner and I received a Gross Negligence Accusation from the BRN.
 Will I lose my nursing license?
 This is one of those answers that seems overtly self-serving, but because I am not a lawyer I can say this: you will have a much better chance of keeping your registered nursing …Read More

 When the majority of the population gets arrested for a DUI, they can hire any DUI lawyer to represent them because the only license they are afraid of losing is their drivers’ license.
 It will not affect their job, as it will for a nurse practitioner.
 They can choose the cheapest guy, like the one …Read More